bcmertz/SWCD-Tools/README.md

 Create shapefile of shrub clusters in a given planting area.

 ## Automated Agricultural Assessment
-### TODO:

-- Use layout template in assets folder instead of hardcoded link
-- Remove hardcoded output paths: probably requires storing state somewhere in this project about where things should output across runs of different tool in the toolbox
-- Figure out if other counties have similar tax parcel id # structures and figure out how to incorporate other formats
-- Get author name on layout from os name isntead of hardcoded name

 ### 1. Delineate Parcels
 ### 2a.
 Delineate Agland
 ### 2b.
 Delineate NonAg